Andafiavaratra Palace - Antananarivo

 Analakely Market

-Bustling central market perfect for shopping local crafts, spices, and experiencing daily Malagasy life
+Bustling central market about 15 minutes downhill, perfect for experiencing local life and finding Malagasy handicrafts

 Lake Anosy